 Merlin was previously director of the Environmental Industries Commission (EIC), where he championed the views of the environmental technology and services industry to the government.
 He helped lead the debate about to how to ensure that British companies succeed in the rapidly growing worldwide market for low-carbon products and services.
-Merlin holds an MSc from Lancaster University in European Environmental Policy, and an Honours Degree from the University of Bristol.
+Merlin holds an MSc in European Environmental Policy.

 Cheryl Hiles, director